 ntUserobject class and the

-ntUserCreateNewAccountattribute (even on an existing entry) signals Directory Server Win Syn to write the entry over to the Active Directory server.New or modified user entries with the
+ntUserCreateNewAccountattribute (even on an existing entry) signals the Directory Server Windows Synchronization plug-in to write the entry over to the Active Directory server.New or modified user entries with the

-ntUserobject class added are created and synced over to the Windows machine at the next regular update, which is a standard poll of entry.
+ntUserobject class added are created and synchronized over to the Windows machine at the next regular update, which is a standard poll of entry.

 - ntUserDomainId.
 This corresponds to the

 - ntUniqueId.
 This contains the value of the